AramZS/dnd-campaign-site-defectors/src/setting/The Furthest Reach.md

 ## The Torn Towns

 For every village that has thrived in The Furthest Reach another has found itself torn apart, burnt to the ground, or otherwise destroyed.
-There is much of value for those who succeed, many will become rich, but the broken remains of those who fail still litter the Reach.
+Some are long abandoned, others' shade is claimed by dark creatures from the sun.
+There is much of value for those who succeed at building safe and stable towns in the Reach, many will become rich through trade or by providing a rich loam for adventures to cleanse, but the broken remains of those who fail still litter the Reach.